 Q: How can I know if my 2014 Lincoln MKC fob car key had a chip in it?
 I understand that some keys need to be programmed and some do not?

-A: A good rule of thumb is that a key that had a plastic cover at the top and/or the was made after the year of 2000, most chances had a chip in it.
+A: A good rule of thumb is that a key that had a plastic cover at the top and/or the vehicle was manufactured after the year 2000 most likely had a chip in it.

-Hence, in case you lost your Lincoln key and the key had a chip in it, it will have to be programmed on site in order to start the car.
+Hence, if you’ve lost your Lincoln key and it had a chip in it, the key will have to be programmed/ coded on-site in order to start the car.

 An automotive locksmith for Lincoln keys replacement can do that on site.
 Alternatively, you can contact the dealer, but the car will have to be towed there.

-Below, an example of the different type of Lincoln keys & remote “push to start button” fobs:
+Below, an example of the different type of Lincoln car keys:

 Fob car key – Fob remote “push to start” car key: Usually looks like some sort of remote.
 This fob car key has a chip and therefore will need to be programmed.

-Below, car key that has a transponder chip in it and therefore NEEDS to be programmed.
+The next image is of a Lincoln key that has a transponder chip in it and therefore NEEDS to be coded.
 The chip is located inside the cover at the top.

-Below, Lincoln car key that doesn’t have a chip in it and therefore DOESN’T NEED to be programmed.
-Simple metal key.
+The next image is of a Lincoln key that doesn’t contain a chip and therefore DOES NOT NEED to be coded.
+It’s a simple metal key.